Nader Shah's invasion of India: Conquest of Punjab

 On 6 November, the march through India was resumed.
-Nasir Khan, the Mughal governor of Afghanistan, was in Peshawar when he heard of Nader Shah's invasion.
-He hastily assembled some 20,000 poorly-trained tribal levies that would be no match for Nader's veteran soldiery.
-Nader marched rapidly through the steep path and outflanked the Mughal army at the Khyber Pass and annihilated it.
+Nasir Khan, the Mughal governor of Kabul Subah, was in Peshawar when he heard of Nader Shah's invasion.
+He hastily assembled some 20,000 poorly trained tribal levies that would be no match for Nader's veteran soldiery.
+Nader marched swiftly through the steep path and outflanked the Mughal army at the Khyber Pass and annihilated it.
 Three days after the battle, Nader occupied Peshawar without resistance.

 On 12 December, they resumed marching.
 They built a bridge over the Indus river by Attock and crossed the Chenab near Wazirabad on 8 January 1739.
 In the Battle of Karnal on 24 February 1739, Nader led his army to victory over the Mughals.
 Muhammad Shah surrendered and both entered Delhi together.
 The keys to the capital of Delhi were surrendered to Nader.
 He entered the city on 20 March 1739.
-The next day, the Shah (Nader Shah) held a durbar in Delhi.
+The next day, Nader Shah held a durbar in Delhi.